rapenne-s/bento/README.md

 3. reconfigure the ssh host to allow kikimora's key (it should include the `fleet.nix` file)
 4. copy kikimora's config (usually `/etc/nixos/` in bento `hosts/kikimora/` directory
 5. add utils/bento.nix to its config (in `hosts/kikimora` run `ln -s ../../utils .` and add `./utils/bento.nix` in `imports` list)
-6. check kikimora's config locally with `bento build`, you can check only `kikimora` with `env NAME=kikimora bento build`
+6. check kikimora's config locally with `bento build dry-build`, you can check only `kikimora` with `env NAME=kikimora bento build dry-build`
 7. populate the chroot with `sudo bento deploy` to copy the files in `/home/chroot/kikimora/config/`
 8. run bootstrap script on kikimora to switch to the new configuration from sftp and enable the timer to poll for upgrades
 9. you can get bento's log with `journalctl -u bento-upgrade.service` and see next timer information with `systemctl status bento-upgrade.timer`